-2. Profile / Summary
+2. Profile / summary

 This section is absolutely key for students and graduates applying to jobs with no experience.
-It’s your window of opportunity to capture the interest and admiration of the hiring manager by telling them exactly why you’re the perfect candidate for the job.
+It’s your window of opportunity to capture the interest of the hiring manager by telling them exactly why you’re the perfect candidate for the job.

-Typically, your Profile section would be somewhere near the top of your resume, or on the sidebar if you have a design that includes one.
+Typically, your profile section would be somewhere near the top of your resume, or on the sidebar if you have a design that includes one.

 What you should include here is a brief summary of who you are as a professional, even if you’re not working yet.
 Don’t feel embarrassed of admitting that you’re looking to break into the workplace.
 Often, companies will appreciate the transparency!